dhewg/esphome-miot/README.md

 First, look up the desired device on the [MIoT specs site](https://home.miot-spec.com/).

 Each device defines its service (`SIID`) and property (`PIID`) IDs.
-You just have to add all desired properties with the according IDs to your ESPHome yaml config.
+You just have to add all the desired properties with their according IDs to your ESPHome yaml config.

 For an example, see the [spec for the Xiaomi Smart Air Purifier 4 Lite](https://home.miot-spec.com/spec?type=urn%3Amiot-spec-v2%3Adevice%3Aair-purifier%3A0000A007%3Azhimi-rmb1%3A2) and its [ESPHome config file](config/zhimi.airp.rmb1.yaml).

-Once your newly added device is working, please open a PR to add its config here.
+Once your newly added device is working, please open a PR to add its config here!

 ## Inspired by
 https://github.com/jaromeyer/mipurifier-esphome